clolsonus/covid-19/README.md

 ## June 7, 2020

-The USA officially passes the 110k mark today.
-The 120k mark is coming in about 14 days, on or around June 21.
+The 120k mark is still out beyond the 14-day lookahead.
 Mexico and Brazil are still accelerating upwards.

 ![poly](figures/20200607.png?raw=true "7 June, 2020")

 ## June 6, 2020

-I shortened the number of fit days from 35->21 to be able to track current trends better and not be biased as much by older data.
-(There are tradeoffs of course.)
+The USA officially passed the 110k mark today in back-corrected data.

-The USA will officially pass the 110k mark early tomorrow.
-(We are likely already way past this mark due to the lag in reporting and confirming.)
-The 120k mark comes into view for the US somewhere around June 22.
 Brozil's data for yesterday was corrected and is on pace to pass the UK in about 6 days.
 Mexico and Brazil are still accelerating upwards.

 ![poly](figures/20200606.png?raw=true "6 June, 2020")

 ## June 5, 2020

-Brazil apparently did not report any deaths today, so there is noise in the data which is why we fit a function to get the longer term trends.
-USA will probably pass 110k late June 6 or early June 7 despite the fit line putting this mark at June 8.
+Brazil's data was back corrected later so this comment has been updated.
+USA will probably pass 110k late June 6 or early June 7.

 ![poly](figures/20200605.png?raw=true "5 June, 2020")